sdambo-git/spc-x-host-configuration/README.md

 EOF
 ~~~

+Create the machine configuration on the cluster.
+This will cause nodes to reboot in a rolling fashion and can be monitored with `oc get mcp`.

 ~~~bash
 $ oc create -f 99-machineconfig-nvd-srv-36.yaml
 machineconfig.machineconfiguration.openshift.io/99-master-nvd-srv-36 created
 ~~~

+To validate this has been configured we can use `dmesg` output and `oc describe node` to see iommu and hughpages are set.

 ## Set UDEV Rules for Rail Device Names

+We need to use udev rules to normalize the interface names on each node to eth_rail or roce_rail for ethernet and infiniband respectively.
+We can do this by creating a persistent udev rules file indicating the devices which should be the same across all worker nodes in a homogenous cluster.
+Below is an example of what that file might look like.
+On the GH200 node we only have two interfaces to work with but it gives you an idea.

 ~~~bash
 $ cat <<EOF > 70-persistent-net.rules